EZiemniak/nba-stats-game/README.md

     - Awards
 - Through testing, a hard rate limit of ~600 requests per session was found.
 - Since each player requires 3 endpoint calls, there is a limit of 200 players per run to avoid exceeding the session rate limit.
+- Although fetching straight from the API would have likely worked for this project, I wanted to simulate the need to extract and store large amounts of data and host my own API.

 Caching: